return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

     increases refcount of the fence

     :param struct dma_fence \*fence:
-        [in]    fence to increase refcount of
+        fence to increase refcount of

 .. _`dma_fence_get.description`: